chzesa/c-fiber/README.md

 # C Fiber

-An implementation of green threads in c with c++ templates.
+An implementation of green threads in c, with c++ templates, for x86_64 processors.

 Two synchronization primitives are provided
 * Semaphore: Allow a number of concurrent fibers